haowenz/chromap/README.md

 to specify the alignment order, and **--pairs-natural-chr-order** for flipping the pair in the pairs format.

-Detailed description of Chromap command line options and optional tags can be displayed by running "./chromap" or "./chromap -h".

 ### <a name="help"></a>Getting help

+Detailed description of Chromap command line options and optional tags can be displayed by running Chromap with **-h**.
 If you encounter bugs or have further questions or requests, you can raise an issue at the [issue page][issue].